aohorodnyk/aohorodnyk.com/content/post/2022-05-06-parse-time-strings.md

 Let's implement the solution!

-> I'll use [Golang](https://go.dev/) for all code examples, but you can use any other language base on the provided algorithm.
+> I'll use [Golang](https://go.dev/) for all code examples, but you can use any other languages base on the provided algorithm.

 ## Issue overview